memfault/interrupt/_drafts/2024-02-22-connectivity-metrics.md

 However, logs have many shortcomings, especially when your fleet grows beyond the “co-workers as beta testers” stage.
 Relying solely on logging will consume valuable time because searching through logs for each device is tedious, brittle, and slow.
 The Ghost of Engineer’s Past will find and haunt you… in addition to the 50 tickets whose attached logs you have yet to sift through.
 Check out this post on [logging and heartbeat metrics]({% post_url 2020-09-02-device-heartbeat-metrics %}#transforming-logs-into-metrics) for more info!
 We’ll get to metrics later in this post.

+If you are planning on logging extensively in production, do consider using a compact logging system such as the one [built into Zephyr](https://docs.zephyrproject.org/latest/services/logging/index.html#dictionary-based-logging), [TRICE]({% post_url 2022-01-12-trice %}), or [Memfault's compact logs](https://mflt.io/compact-logs).

 ### Capturing Packets With Protocol Analyzers

 Protocol analyzers offer a more sophisticated approach to connectivity monitoring, enabling developers to delve deeper into the intricacies of communication protocols.
-These tools provide detailed insights into packet structure, message sequences, and protocol validation.
-Protocol analyzers consist of hardware to capture and process the signals and software to visualize and further analyze the captured packets.
-Dedicated hardware and software can be a worthwhile investment, but these are pricey solutions.
-Check their capabilities and software compatibility against what you need; you would be surprised how often only older versions of Windows are supported.
+These tools provide detailed insights into packet structure, message sequences, and protocol validation, but often require dedicated hardware.
+Check their capabilities and software compatibility against what you need and are willing to spend; you would be surprised how often only older versions of Windows are supported (always keep a laptop running Windows XP in the office).
 For 90% of us, some excellent free software and affordable hardware will suffice.

-With regards to software, I absolutely must recommend Wireshark.
+With regards to software, I absolutely must recommend [Wireshark](https://www.wireshark.org/).
 Wireshark is an incredibly powerful tool that captures and analyzes WiFi + networking protocols (IP, TCP, UDP, MQTT, etc), USB, and even BLE.
 This tool has saved me tons of effort and helped me numerous times.
 I’ve used Wireshark to find a bug in a BLE stack, profile MQTT connections, and improve my USB throughput, to name a few instances.
 It’s insane that it’s free, and I’d pay (practically) any price they offered.
 Here’s an example of a capture I collected to find a problem in my BLE stack:

 <p align="center">
   <img width="800" src="{% img_url connectivity-metrics/wireshark-ble-capture.png %}" alt="BLE Packet Capture in Wireshark" />